stackhpc/terraform-kayobe-multinode/README.rst

 Terraform Kayobe Multinode
 ==========================

-This Terraform configuration deploys a single VM on an OpenStack cloud, to be used as a Multinode Kayobe test environment.
+This Terraform configuration deploys a requested amount of Instances on an OpenStack cloud, to be used as a Multinode Kayobe test environment.

 Usage